8 most coveted Yeezys by Kanye West ever sold

 Nike Air Yeezy 1

-Nike Air Yeezy 1 has the distinction of being the most expensive sneaker ever sold when its prototype version was auctioned at Sotheby’s for USD 1.8 million in 2021.
-The same pair was expected to fetch around USD 2.5 million at a private auction at Christie’s in 2022, but the auction was suspended due to the controversy generated by Ye.
+Nike Air Yeezy 1 has the distinction of being the most expensive sneaker ever sold when its prototype version was auctioned at Sotheby’s for USD 1.8 million (INR 14 crore approx.) in 2021.
+The same pair was expected to fetch around USD 2.5 million (INR 20 crore approx.)at a private auction at Christie’s in 2022, but the auction was suspended due to the controversy generated by Ye.

 The prototype version of Nike Air Yeezy 1 was worn by Ye during his performance at the 50th Annual Grammy Music Awards in 2008.
 It was designed by Nike creative director Mark Smith, along with designer Tiffany Beers, exclusively for the rapper.